 If you are selling a competition horse and have a professional photo of the horse at a competition, that could be a good choice.
 However, you will need to ask for permission to use the photo in your advert, even if you have purchased a copy of the picture previously.
 The photographer may levy a small extra charge for allowing you to use the photo in an advert and/or ask for a credit (eg: photo by Mr Smith) to be included in the advert.
-Most photographers can recognise their pictures so if you don’t ask their permission you risk getting a call/email/invoice from an unhappy photographer when they see your advert.
+Most photographers can recognise their pictures so if you don’t ask their permission you risk getting a unhappy call or email with an invoice for unpaid usage from the photographer when they see your advert.

 Choosing a video to sell your horse